 St Columba Falls State Reserve was once a prime playground for Tasmanian tigers.
 Although the carnivorous marsupials are now believed extinct, there have been several accounts in recent years from people adamant they’ve seen these creatures roaming around the area.
 And supposed sightings are not limited to these surrounds.

 Looking for accommodation in St Helens?
 Check out this award-winning BIG4 park.

 Park type: Holiday.

-Spotted just 300m from St Helens’ waterfront, this first-class holiday park has a generous assortment of cabin accommodation as well as ensuite, powered, and unpowered sites.
+Spotted just 300m from St Helens’ waterfront, the park has a generous assortment of cabin accommodation as well as ensuite, powered, and unpowered sites.
 There’s shared backpacker-style accommodation available in the MTB bunkhouse room and pet-friendly options for dog owners.

-Elsewhere, there’s an indoor and an outdoor camp kitchen complete with wood-fired pizza oven.
-And a large chain fire pit in the park’s new MTB Bunkhouse area makes a great social setting.
-The communal atmosphere extends to the regular in-park events with appeal for all.
+Facilities abound.
+There's a sizeable indoor play area with a toddlers’ section and various recreation.
+It’s joined by an outdoor playground and jumping pillow and there’s an indoor and an outdoor camp kitchen; the latter complete with a wood-fired pizza oven.
+A large chain fire pit in the park’s MTB Bunkhouse area makes a great social setting.

 Time for a break?
 Plan your St Helens escape with BIG4 now.
 Click or tap the graphic below.